hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-bridge-component.md

 </x-app-layout>
 ```

-Let's also hide the web nav bar for Turbo Native users, our navigation should be fully native on the mobile clients anyways.
+Let's also hide the web nav bar for Hotwire Native users, our navigation should be fully native on the mobile clients anyways.
 To do that, change the `resources/views/layouts/navigation.blade.php` file:

 ```blade
 <!-- Update the root nav element: -->